-Just are not because an action “succeeds” does not mean it should be accepted as a “Standard Operating Procedure (SOP) Every piloting action must be carefully examined and reflected upon; utility is often at odds with safety.
-When safety is a primary consideration – in aviation with the high cost of failure – “success” alone cannot validate procedures.
-Many unsafe actions and techniques do not immediately reveal themselves as dangerous!
-And these untested “actions that succeed” can easily get coded into our brains as “acceptable” by a process called “normalizing.“ It is very easy to become incrementally blind to the risk (drift).
+Just because an action “succeeds” does not mean it should become a “Standard Operating Procedure (SOP) Every piloting action must be carefully examined and reflected upon.
+Utility is often at odds with safety.
+And safety must be our primary consideration in our high-consequence activity.
+“Success” alone cannot validate procedures.
+Many unsafe actions and techniques do not immediately reveal themselves as dangerous (we got lucky)!
+These untested “actions that succeed” can easily get coded into our brains as “acceptable” by a process called “normalizing.“ We become incrementally blind to the risk (drifting into failure).
 These actions may be quite hazardous but have not yet reached the “tipping point” of catastrophic failure.
 If we are honest, we must admit that “plain dumb luck” often protects us from catastrophe.
 But as the saying goes, “luck is not a reliable planning technique.”
 Honest reflection is an acquired piloting skill and essential to determining safe procedures we want to retain.
+The “O-Ring problem” was discovered on the second shuttle launch (accepted as normal) but only became catastrophic on the 25th launch…

 Judging any action by its results alone is a bad strategy (but this is how we commonly proceed when guided by emotional satisfaction).
 An example the Stanford Strategic Decision-Making Group presents in training makes this clear: